 What is the ADEU?

-The Alexandra District Energy Utility (ADEU) is the City of Richmond’s first district energy system and established as a part of its commitment to reduce community greenhouse gases emissions.
-The ADEU currently services more than 1700 residential units, 10 buildings and 1.8 million square feet of floor space.
+The Alexandra District Energy Utility (ADEU) is the City of Richmond’s first district energy system and was established as a part of its commitment to reduce community greenhouse gases emissions.
+The ADEU currently services more than 2,200 residential units, 12 buildings and 2.3 million square feet of floor space.
 This includes 314,000 square feet of commercial floor space and the first ever Wal-Mart to be connected to a district energy system.

 The ADEU extracts energy from the earth by use of ground-source heat pumps and geo-exchange technology.
 Across both geo-fields are 726 vertical loops of pipe, each of which runs about 76m (250 ft.) deep and are connected to 3.6km of underground distribution piping throughout the West Cambie neighbourhood.
 Depending on energy demands, the heat pumps can either extract energy from the ground for heating services or pump it back into the ground for cooling services.
 The ADEU prioritises using geo-exchange when possible and only switches to the natural gas boilers or cooling towers on the coldest and hottest days of the year.